TodorYBorisov/Boats4U-App-React/README.md

 <ins>Private part visible after successful authentication and authorization:</ins>
 - **Boats page** give access to all boat trip details information
     - if the user <ins>isn't the creator</ins> of the boat trip, two interaction options are available: <ins>book the specific boat</ins> if it's available for reservation or give it a <ins>like</ins> to express interest
+        - **Book button** is displayed and the trip can be booked
+        - **Like button** is displayed and the trip can be liked.
+Likes are individual to each boat and are cumulative
         - when a boat is booked, it dynamically appears in the "My Bookings" list on the user's profile page, providing a real-time visualization of the user's booked trips
         - each user has the ability to <ins>book and like a specific boat trip only once</ins>, ensuring a singular reservation and expression of interest for each boat
-    - if the user is the creator of the boat trip:
+    - if the user is the <ins>creator</ins> of the boat trip:
         - **Edit button** is displayed and the trip can be edited
         - **Delete button** is displayed and the trip can be deleted